Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 2. Make sure the SwitchBot Curtain is added to the SwitchBot App and the firmware version of the Curtain is up to date.

-If it is not V4.6 or newer version, please log in to the SwitchBot app → Profile → Feedback, and submit a feedback ticket to ask for the latest firmware upgrade for the Curtain.

-3. If the problem persists,  please submit a feedback ticket about this issue.

-Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:

-Video of fully open and fully closed

-Photo/video showing the gap

 ---